ChrisKheng/Academics/README.md

 # Hey There!
 These are some of my resources for NUS CS course.
-Hope you find it helpful!
+Hope you find it helpful! =D

 ### MA1101R Linear Algebra
 * [Final Cheatsheet](https://github.com/ChrisKheng/Academics/blob/master/MA1101R%20Final%20Cheatsheet.docx)